Commands

 ctx set

-Interactively select and set the active domain and task.
-Use this to switch context when working on multiple tasks.
+Select and set the active domain and task.
+Use this to switch context when working on multiple tasks, either interactively or from a script.

 What it does: